LePips/Workouts/README.md

 - [x] Link to the original exercise page
 - [ ] Description / Instructions

+- [ ] Change extracted information to JSON format for cleaner parsing by the app

 Steps are:
 1. Creates the directory `exercises` in the current path
 2. Launches a Chrome browser